Philotheca wonganensis

+Description

-DescriptionPhilotheca wonganensis is a shrub that typically grows to a height of 1 m with corky branchlets.
+Philotheca wonganensis is a shrub that typically grows to a height of 1 m with corky branchlets.
 The leaves are thin, scattered, needle-shaped, 5–10 mm, sometimes glandular-warty, and channelled on the upper surface.
 The flowers are arranged singly in leaf axils on a thin, club-shaped pedicel about 5 mm long.
 There are five broadly egg-shaped sepals about 1 mm long and five white, oblong to elliptical petals about 5 mm long with a pink central stripe.
 The ten stamens are free from each other and form a pyramid above the ovary.
 Flowering occurs from August to October and the fruit is about 3 mm long with a short beak.

 Taxonomy and naming

 This philotheca was first formally described in 1982 by Paul Wilson who gave it the name Eriostemon wonganensis and published the description in the journal Nuytsia from specimens collected by Kevin Kenneally near Wongan Hills township in 1980.
 In 1998, Wilson changed the name to Philotheca wonganensis in the same journal.